Manifolds with nonnegative curvature operator of the second kind: K ahler Manifolds

 The curvature assumption in Theorem \ref{thm kahler stronger} is optimal in the sense that there are many K\"ahler manifolds, such as compact Hermitian symmetric spaces, satisfying \eqref{eq 4.1} with $\beta =1$, namely they have nonnegative isotropic curvature.

-The proof below is inspired by Brendle's argument \cite[Proposition 9.18]{Brendle10book} to prove that K\"ahler-Einstein manifolds with nonnegative isotropic curvature must have positive othorgonal bisectional curvature if it is not flat.
-The assumption $\beta>1$ is used to compensate the Einstein condition.
+\begin{proof}[Proof of Theorem \ref{thm kahler stronger}] The proof here is inspired by Brendle's argument \cite[Proposition 9.18]{Brendle10book} to prove that K\"ahler-Einstein manifolds with nonnegative isotropic curvature must have positive orthogonal bisectional curvature if it is not flat.
+The assumption $\beta>1$ in some sense compensates the Einstein condition.
+Most of the calculation below is exactly the same as in Brendle's argument \cite[Proposition 9.18]{Brendle10book}.